walquis/tags/docs/prework.md

 ### Explore the code - SPICY
 So what is running, exactly?
 You're on the `master` branch of this repo, and the webserver you started up is hosting an empty application.

 Let's work our way through the set of sample changes by checking out the corresponding branches, starting from `master` and progressing to the tip of the `sample-solution` branch.
-For viewing changes, see the discussion further down in the [README](https://github.com/walquis/tags).
-SourceTree or similar is handy.
+See [Viewing Changes](viewing-changes){:target="_blank"} for hints and tips.

 #### hello-world
 Check out the `hello-world` branch, and start the app.
 (I find it handy to have multiple Terminal windows--one for running the git commands, and one for running the default Django webserver, which automagically reloads when it sees changes).
 If you've done the setup described above, your Terminal session would look something like this: